 - Use the registration marks on the stencil to line up your stencils and continue working.

-- When it comes time to start cutting your stencil up for the edges and to work around items like the sink and toilet, plan carefully starting with the largest pieces first and working your way down to small cut out stencils.
-Even though my bathroom is very small, there was A LOT of cutting needed and at the end I had just a couple small pieces left which made it hard to finish.
+- When it comes time to start cutting your stencil up for the edges and to work around items like the sink and toilet, plan carefully starting with the largest pieces first and working your way down to small cut-out stencils.
+Even though my bathroom is very small, there was A LOT of cutting needed, and in the end, I had just a couple of small pieces left which made it hard to finish.
 For this reason, I definitely recommend getting at least two stencils!

-The biggest mistake in stenciling tile floors is having too much paint on your roller, which leads to bleeding under the stencil.
+The biggest mistake with stencil tile floors is having too much paint on your roller, which leads to bleeding under the stencil.

 Step 7: Touch up stenciled floors.

 Wait 6 hours and you can go back in and touch up with a small paint brush.

 Even though you can take measures to prevent the stencil bleeding, there will always be some touch up required.